Ifá: Initiation

 Initiation as a babalawo requires a payment to the initiator and is typically regarded as highly expensive.
 In Benin, Fá initiation usually takes less than a week, whereas initiations into the cults of other vodún may take several weeks or months.
 A distinction is made between an initiation that called yǐ Fá ("to receive Fá"), which is often seen as a "first initiation" into Fá's veneration, which offers his protection, and the priestly initiation, at which a person is said to Fázùnyí ("receive Fá's forest").

 Among the Fon, the sacred forest of Fá is called fázùn; this is differentiated from ordinary forest by shredded palm fronds, known in Fon as asàn and in Yoruba as màrìwò.
 It will be here that new initiates are led; they will be accompanied with animals for sacrifice, by existing initiates singing praise songs, and by a person leading the way carrying a fásɛn.
-A figurine of the spirit Lɛgbá may be brought along for the ritual, invoking this deity to guard the initiates' passage into the forest.
+A figurine of the spirit Lɛ̌gbà may be brought along for the ritual, invoking this deity to guard the initiates' passage into the forest.
 Offerings will be given to him, and divination employed to check that he accepts them.

 In the forest, the new initiate will be given a kola nut to eat, to bring him in communion with Fá.
 All present may then place their hands together on the fásɛn, to which a rooster may then be sacrificed.
 The newcomer's eyes will be washed in a herbal mixture called Gbădùsin.
 The neophyte will then be blindfolded and then led into the sacred grove of the fázùn, where the secret teachings of Fá are revealed to them.
 Divination will be used to determine under which of the 256 signs their priesthood will be born.
 The selected sign indicates to which spirits they should pay particular attention and to which taboos they must observe.
 This may involve avoiding eating certain foods, wearing certain colors, or engaging in specific actions.
 The initiate's head will then be shaved as a symbol of their initiation and they will be ritually bathed and wrapped in white cloth.
 A celebration follows, in which a goat may be sacrificed to Fá and the participants eat its meat.

 The initiate may receive a small bundle, the kpɔli, containing secret ingredients corresponding to their personal du.
 They may also receive a small vessel to house their palm nuts and a small stone, the ken, to protect them from witchcraft.